 U.S. Department of State, Bureau of Educational and Cultural Affairs, SA-44, 301 4th St. NW, Rm.
 234, Washington, DC 20547, 202-453-8153, fax 202-453-8125, email@example.com, exchanges.state.gov.
 Promotes mutual understanding between the U.S. citizens and people from other countries worldwide through academic, professional and cultural exchange programs and activities.
 People with disabilities received fellowships and are encouraged to participate in its programs.

-Volunteers for Peace, firstname.lastname@example.org, www.vfp.org.
-Offers short-term international community service workcamps worldwide for people from different backgrounds and countries to volunteer on projects together.
+Volunteers for Peace, firstname.lastname@example.org, vfp.org.
+Offers over 3000 short-term international community service workcamps in 90 countries worldwide for people from different backgrounds and countries to volunteer on projects together.

 Wilderness Inquiry, 808 14th Ave.
 SE, Minneapolis, MN 55414, 800-728-0719 or 612-676-9400, TTY 612-676-9475, fax 612-676-9401, email@example.com, www.wildernessinquiry.org.
 Organizes a wide variety of canoe, sea kayak, dogsled, rafting, horse pack, and hiking trips in Africa, North America, Oceania, and other regions of the world.
 All trips include people with and without disabilities working together to make the outdoor adventures open to everyone.